What You Need to Remember for Negotiating Your Full Pay Package

 Change from Worker to Partner

 Stop fighting for money that doesn't change.
-Start designing a total pay package that reflects how much you will truly help the business.
+Start designing a total pay package that reflects how much you will help the business.
 Stop asking for a salary; start suggesting a partnership that pays well.

 Design Your Partnership